CASA Advocate Training Schedule 2021

 The training is a combination of in-person and online on your own training for a total of 35 hours.
 All training classes will take place at our offices at 221 N. Kansas Street, Suite 1501.
 You will need to attend all training classes during the same month.

-*Due to COVID-19, we are still holding trainings each month, to be determined at an as needed basis and all trainings will be held virtually in a Zoom Conference Call Environment.
+*Due to COVID-19, we are still holding trainings each month and all trainings will be held virtually in a Zoom Conference Call Environment.
 (Subject to change)

 February 2021 Pre-Service Training